 Trinity College launched the Gould Prize for Essays in English Literature in 2013.
 This is an annual competition for Year 12 or Lower 6th students.
 The Prize has been established from a bequest made by Dr Dennis Gould in 2004 for the furtherance of education in English Literature.
 This Essay Prize has the following aims.
-First, to encourage talented students with an interest in English Literature to explore their reading interests further in response to general questions about the subject.
+First, to encourage talented students with an interest in English Literature to explore their reading interests further in response to questions about the subject.
 Second, to encourage students with an interest in literature to apply for a University course in English.
 Finally, to recognise the achievements of high-calibre students from whatever background they may come, as well as the achievements of those who teach them.

-The deadline is 12 noon UK time on 1 August 2023; late submissions cannot be accepted.
+The deadline is 12 noon UK time on 1 August 2024; late submissions cannot be accepted.
 Results will be announced around mid-September.

 Past Gould Prize-winners